 Next, a recap of our crafty advent-ures since this post at the start of December.
 With a fair bit of localisation and improvisation, we managed to work through most of Truth In A Tinsel, establish our nightly devotion (which co-incidentally reinforced calendar, dates and months), and pulled off some easy yet oh-so-pretty art and craft too!
 Details are posted on my Pinterest board and in real time on Instagram.
 Here were our favourites:

-As a full time working mom again, I find that I have more focus as my daytime schedule, work and family priorities are very straightforward (sick days and school closure days aside).
-I also relish the me-time, especially when I’m travelling and am grateful that all the transition and support planning has worked out.
-When I was away for 10 days on an overseas trip, I was completely reassured that B is in good hands even though we both missed each other.
+As a full time working mom again, I need greater focus to go through the daytime schedule juggling work and family priorities (drop offs, pick ups, meetings).
+But I also relish the me-time, especially when I’m travelling, something I didn’t quite get when I was home 24/7.
+When I was away for ten days on an overseas trip, I was completely reassured that B is in good hands even though we both missed each other, grateful that our transition and support planning has worked out.
 What can’t ever be replaced though is TIME together.
 Our weekday mornings and evenings now just feel so rushed!

 Speaking of time (or the lack of), I’m keen to carve out some quality mom-and-B time as we count down to the Christmas and New Year holidays.
-Last year we learnt about the gift of Christmas, that the season is not just about gifting but also the act of giving, and God’s ultimate gift of life.
-As B had just turned 2, he learnt Christmas carols, art and craft, how to pray for others and joined us in his first community service visit.
-Now that he’s 3, we’re trying to be more intentional to cultivate his faith.
+Last year we learnt about the gift of Christmas, that the season is not just about gifting but also the act of giving, and Jesus — God’s ultimate gift of life.
+As B had just turned two, he learnt Christmas carols, art and craft, how to pray for others and joined us in his first community service visit.
+Now that he’s three, we’re trying to be more intentional to cultivate his faith.
 We started by including him in our weekly cell group fellowship this past Friday night.
+We hadn’t consistently done that earlier because the group meets (too?) late.
 B was so excited before and after – though I’m not sure if it was due to extended time playing, hanging out with mommy and friends, or the extra special late bedtime 🙂